 I encountered Kline by reading his Kingdom Prologue.
 At the end of his life, he published a summary of his Biblical Theology in God, Heaven and Har Magdeon.

-When I asked for a list of top five books, the first, best, and most obvious for me was Kingdom Prologue.
-I may wish that other books could be in the first place (On Being a Theologian of the Cross by Gerhard Forde could be that book), but Kingdom Prologue is monumental.
+When I asked for a list of top books, my mind went right to Kingdom Prologue.
+One other book is also in first place (On Being a Theologian of the Cross by Gerhard Forde), but Kingdom Prologue was my first thought.
 This may be one of the most under-rated books in Old Testament studies.